ferreiratiago/es8/generators.md

 ## Conclusion

-This is schema, made by [Axel Rauschmayer](https://twitter.com/rauschma) on [Exploring ES6](http://exploringjs.com/es6/index.html), shows how generators relate with iterators.
+This is schema, made by [Axel Rauschmayer](https://twitter.com/rauschma) on [Exploring ES6](http://exploringjs.com/es6/index.html) show us how `generators` relate with `iterators`.

 ![Generator Inheritance](http://exploringjs.com/es6/images/generators----generator_inheritance_150dpi.png)

-`Generators` are an implementation of `iterables` and follow the iterable and iterator protocol.
-Therefore they can be used to build iterables.
+`Generators` are an implementation of `iterables` and follow the `iterable` and `iterator` protocol.
+Therefore they can be used to build `iterables`.

-The most amazing thing about generators is their ability to suspend their execution.
-For this `ES6` brings a new statement called `yield`.
+The most amazing thing about `generators` is their ability to suspend their execution.
+For this ES6 brings a new statement called `yield`.

-However, calling a generator inside a generator is not as easy as executing the generator function.
-For that, `ES6` has `yield*`.
+However, calling a `generator` inside a `generator` is not as easy as executing the `generator` function.
+For that, ES6 has `yield*`.

-Generator are the next step to bring `async` development close to synchronous.
+`Generators` are the next step to bring asynchronous development close to synchronous.

 ## Thanks to :beers:

 * [Axel Rauschmayer](https://twitter.com/rauschma) on his [Exploring ES6 - Generators](http://exploringjs.com/es6/ch_generators.html)
 * [Nicolás Bevacqua](https://twitter.com/nzgb) on his [PonyFoo - ES6 Generators in Depth](https://ponyfoo.com/articles/es6-generators-in-depth)